twigphp/Twig/doc/api.rst

 Composing Blocks
 ----------------

-.. versionadded:: 3.29

-    The ``BlockChain`` class was introduced in Twig 3.29.

 Use ``BlockChain`` when a form, CMS field, data-grid or similar renderer needs to select blocks from several templates at runtime.
 Pass templates from the highest to the lowest precedence::